Sometimes You Just Can't Put a Ring on It: Setting Constraints on Rings around Moons from Magnetic Fields: Discussion

 \subsection{Ring Ages \& Decay}

-Rings are not static structures, and their evolution proceeds after their initial build-up, potentially leading towards decay of the rings.
+Rings are not static structures, and their evolution proceeds after their initial buildup, potentially leading towards decay of the rings.
 Here we will briefly review the different timescales associated with these processes.